Skip to main content

 You can choose to study a Foundation year Humanities and Arts, with some of the Drama combination courses.
 The Foundation year will provide you with the essential skills needed to study for an undergraduate degree.

-104–112 UCAS points from Level 3 qualifications, including Drama/Performance Arts/Drama and Theatre Studies/English Language/Literature (A-levels, BTEC Diploma, Access Diploma, IB Diploma, etc).
+Level 3 qualifications, including Drama, Drama and Theatre Studies, Performance and Production Arts, English Language/Literature (A-levels, BTEC Diploma, Access Diploma, IB Diploma, etc.).

 Timetabled teaching and learning on this course includes acting technique classes and workshops, practical performances, rehearsal lectures, small group tutorials, seminars, and group work.